viperproject/prusti-dev/README.md

 }
 ```

-Click on "Build" and watch at the compiler messages.
+Click on "Build" and watch at the compiler and verifier messages.